awsdocs/amazon-connect-admin-guide/doc_source/workload-layers.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/architecture/connectinterface.png)

-### Contact flow / IVR<a name="contactflowivr"></a>
+### Flow / IVR<a name="contactflowivr"></a>

-The Contact Flow/IVR layer is the primary architectural vehicle for Amazon Connect and serves as the point of entry and first line of communication with customers reaching out to your contact center\.
-After a customer contacts your Amazon Connect instance, a contact flow controls the interaction between Amazon Connect, the contact, and the agent, allowing you to:
+The Flow/IVR layer is the primary architectural vehicle for Amazon Connect and serves as the point of entry and first line of communication with customers reaching out to your contact center\.
+After a customer contacts your Amazon Connect instance, a flow controls the interaction between Amazon Connect, the contact, and the agent, allowing you to:
 + Dynamically invoke AWS Lambda functions to make API calls\.
 + Send real\-time IVR and voice data to third\-party endpoints through Amazon Kinesis\.
 + Access resources inside your VPC and behind your VPN\.
 + Call other AWS services like Amazon Pinpoint to send SMS messages from the IVR\.
 + Perform data dips to database like Amazon DynamoDB to service your contacts\.
-+ Call Amazon Lex directly from the contact flow to invoke a Lex bot for Natural Language Understanding \(NLU\) and Automatic Speech Recognition \(ASR\)\.
++ Call Amazon Lex directly from the flow to invoke a Lex bot for Natural Language Understanding \(NLU\) and Automatic Speech Recognition \(ASR\)\.
 + Play dynamic and natural Text\-to\-Speech through Amazon Polly, and use SSML and Neural Text\-to\-Speech \(NTTS\) to achieve the most natural and human\-like text\-to\-speech voices possible\.

-Contact flows enable you to dynamically prompt contacts, collect and store contact attributes, and route appropriately\.
-You can assign a contact flow to multiple phone numbers, and manage and configure it through Amazon Connect\.
+Flows enable you to dynamically prompt contacts, collect and store contact attributes, and route appropriately\.
+You can assign a flow to multiple phone numbers, and manage and configure it through Amazon Connect\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/architecture/contactflowivr.png)